 Kirsten has spent the majority of her career using marketing and communications to drive social change and impact.

-For more than 20 years she was with Special Olympics, most recently as the global Chief Brand and Communications Officer, leading a team throughout the world to creatively shape and challenge perceptions about people with intellectual disabilities through sports, health, youth and school programming and engagement with the broader public.
+For more than 20 years she was with Special Olympics International, most recently as the global Chief Brand and Communications Officer, leading a team throughout the world to creatively shape and challenge perceptions about people with intellectual disabilities through sports, health, youth and school programming and engagement with the broader public.
 Through marketing, digital engagement, thought leadership, awareness, events, content and storytelling, she and her team reframed the Special Olympics brand to be known as a global inclusion movement.
 As a member of the global executive leadership team, and over her time with the movement, she has been instrumental in the global growth of Special Olympics which is now in 195 countries around the world and reaches 6 million athletes and has nearly 90 percent brand recognition and familiarity.
 Her accomplishments included setting the global strategic agenda for the organization, promoting 11 Special Olympics World Games both Winter and Summer in locations throughout the world including China, Japan, Korea, Greece, Austria and the United Arab Emirates.
 She established a multiyear global broadcast partnership with ESPN, and has overseen policy summits, corporate and agency partnerships, a celebrity Global Ambassador program, advocacy campaigns, concerts and films.

 Kirsten is also an Adjunct Professor at Georgetown University for the School of Continuing Studies teaching with the Integrated Marketing and Sports Industry Management Programs including classes on Global Integrated Marketing, Social Responsibility and Diversity in Sports, and Facility and Event Management.